JesseZhuang/SystemDesign/DDIA/ch04.encoding.evolution/notes.md

 1. **Orleans** by default uses a custom data encoding format that does not support rolling upgrade deployments; to deploy a new version of your application, you need to set up a new cluster, move traffic from the old cluster to the new one, and shut down the old one.
 Like with Akka, custom serialization plug-ins can be used.
 1. In **Erlang OTP** it is surprisingly hard to make changes to record schemas (despite the system having many features designed for high availability); rolling upgrades are possible but need to be planned carefully.
 An experimental new maps datatype (a JSON-like structure, introduced in Erlang R17 in 2014) may make this easier in the future.

 ## 4.3 Summary

+In this chapter we looked at several ways of turning data structures into bytes on the network or bytes on disk.
+We saw how the details of these encodings affect not only their efficiency, but more importantly also the architecture of applications and your options for deploying them.